23 Boho Living Room Inspiration Ideas for Accessible Spaces

 Bringing the Outdoors In with Abundant Greenery

-• Spider Plants: Air-purifying and produce baby plants you can share
+• Spider Plants: They clean the air and produce little baby plants you can share.
+What’s not to love?

 5. Low-Level Seating for a Relaxed, Grounded Feel